sharedgeo/FDC-Docs/source/GettingStarted.rst

 Register and Log In
 ^^^^^^^^^^^^^^^^^^^^

-If this is your first visit to FDC, click the **Register** link below the sign in form.
+If this is your first time using FDC, click the **Register** link below the sign in form.
 Enter your information and select **Register**.

 .. figure:: /_static/D-Register1.png
    :alt: Register